Design Museum, London, United Kingdom

 Facilities at the Grade II* listed building

-Ground floor of the Parabola will house the main exhibition space, design store, bookshop and a café.
-The first floor will accommodate the library, open storage area and learning and administration departments.
+Ground floor of the Parabola houses the main exhibition space, design store, bookshop and a café.
+The first floor accommodates the library, open storage area, and learning and administration departments.

-Top floors will house the permanent Studio Myerscough exhibition collections, staff room, restaurant and event space.
-A new basement level will be constructed for the auditorium, another exhibition space, kitchen, workshops, back of house and curatorial spaces.
+Top floors house the permanent Studio Myerscough exhibition collections, staff room, restaurant, and event space.
+A new basement level was constructed for the auditorium, another exhibition space, kitchen, workshops, back of house and curatorial spaces.